Individuals who have excessive drooping and sagging of skin around the eyes, which often is due to normal aging

 Blepharoplasty is a surgery that is performed when the patient is either under sedation, general or local anesthesia.
 If you decide to have eyelid surgery, you are advised to strictly follow the pre-operation instructions which will be given to you by your surgeon during the first consultation.

-When the test results are out and your surgeon is satisfied, you will be then given anaesthesia.
-Surgeons usually prefer local anaesthesia, but general anaesthesia is also an option.
+When the test results are out and your surgeon is satisfied, you will be then given anesthesia.
+Surgeons usually prefer local anesthesia, but general anesthesia is also an option.